SteeltoeOSS/Documentation/docs/articles/releases/steeltoe-4-0-0-rc1.md

 Steeltoe 4.0 brings modern .NET features and tooling improvements that make development faster and more productive:

-* Streamlined packages (`*Base` and `*Core` packages have been combined), now with debug symbols and JSON schemas embedded
+* Streamlined packages (`*Base` and `*Core` packages have been combined), now with debug symbols embedded
 * Async-first APIs
 * Nullable annotations
 * Embedded JSON schemas for IDE completion
 * Simplified and consistent extensions for dependency injection and configuration
-* Updated developer container images for testing local environments
+* Updated developer container images for local development

 ### Cleaner APIs, Fewer Surprises

 Steeltoe 4.0 delivers simpler APIs that align with modern .NET expectations, helping developers get started faster and reducing long-term friction.
 Over the years, Steeltoe accumulated a large set of APIs that solved similar problems in slightly different ways.
-Almost all of the APIs Steeltoe used were public, with little to no guidance on when and how to extend Steeltoe.
+Almost all of the APIs Steeltoe provided were public, with little to no guidance on when and how to extend Steeltoe.
 This made it harder for developers to discover the "right" approach — and it made maintenance difficult.

 With Steeltoe 4.0, we've taken a deliberate approach to address this:

-* **Reviewed the entire public API** to eliminate duplication, improve clarity and hide details that were not designed to be extensible.
+* **Reviewed the entire public API** to eliminate duplication, improve clarity and consistency and hide details that were not designed to be extensible.
-* **Aligned APIs more closely with Microsoft conventions and within Steeltoe**, reducing surprises for experienced .NET developers.
+* **Aligned APIs more closely with Microsoft conventions**, reducing surprises for all developers.
-* **Added tooling** to detect breaking changes across releases and ensure future stability.
+* **Added internal tooling** to detect breaking changes across releases and ensure future stability.

-We know breaking changes can be frustrating, but we've tried to make this the last time it's necessary for a long while.

 Breaking changes are [documented](https://steeltoe.io/docs/v4/welcome/whats-new.html), and our [samples](https://github.com/SteeltoeOSS/Samples/tree/4.x) reflect the latest best practices.

 #### Steeltoe Entrypoint Changes

 The majority of Steeltoe's functionality can be added to an application via `IServiceCollection` and `IConfigurationBuilder` extension methods.
-In some cases, prior versions of Steeltoe also included various flavors of `HostBuilder` extensions, providing the option of adding Steeltoe components with a single line of top-level code.
+In some cases, prior versions of Steeltoe also included various flavors of extension methods on host builders, providing the option of adding Steeltoe components with a single line of top-level code.
-While that extra layer doesn't add much complexity (`HostBuilder` extensions typically called the same `IServiceCollection` and/or `IConfigurationBuilder` extensions under the covers), it also didn't commonly add much value and introduces another place to update any time Microsoft adds another flavor of `HostBuilder`.
-The value is further brought into question when you consider that `HostApplicationBuilder` and `WebApplicationBuilder` provide direct access to `IServiceCollection` and `IConfigurationBuilder`.
+These days, that extra layer doesn't simplify using Steeltoe anymore, because `HostApplicationBuilder` and `WebApplicationBuilder` provide direct access to them.

-For 4.0, we reviewed all of these extension methods to ensure we don't have situations where these additional options don't add value.
+For 4.0, we reviewed all extension methods to ensure we don't have situations where we don't needlessly offer multiple APIs to accomplish the same thing.
-In places where `HostBuilder` level extensions are definitely useful, we've made sure they're available for all currently-applicable options and worked to enhance the XML comments so it's easier for you to know which option to use.
+In places where host builder extensions are definitely useful, we've made sure they're available for all currently-applicable options and worked to enhance the XML comments so it's easier for you to know which option to use.

 ### Dependency and Compatibility Updates

-All dependencies have been updated to remove known vulnerabilities and ensure compatibility with the latest secure versions.
+All dependencies have been updated to remove known vulnerabilities and ensure compatibility with the latest versions.
-By upgrading to Steeltoe 4.0, you benefit from improved resilience and security across the stack.
+By upgrading to Steeltoe 4.0, you benefit from improved performance, resiliency and security across the stack.

-In order to take advantage of performance, security, and feature updates in other libraries, all of Steeltoe's NuGet dependencies have been updated.
-Furthermore, all of Steeltoe's integrations with external systems have been retested against the latest versions of major enterprise and open-source platforms:
+Furthermore, all of Steeltoe's integrations with external systems have been retested against the latest versions of major enterprise and open-source platforms, such as:

-* MySQL
-* PostgreSQL
-* Prometheus
+* MongoDB, MySQL, PostgreSQL, Microsoft SQL Server
 * RabbitMQ
 * Redis and Valkey
-* Spring Boot Admin
 * Spring Cloud Config Server
-* Spring Cloud Netflix Eureka
+* Spring Cloud Netflix Eureka and HashiCorp Consul
 * Tanzu Platform (Cloud Foundry)
+* Spring Boot Admin
+* Prometheus and Grafana

 ### Improved Documentation, Samples and Supporting Systems

 Steeltoe 4.0 comes with updated docs, modernized samples, and improved tooling to help you get started faster and with more confidence.
 That means:

 * Rewritten and reorganized samples that reflect modern .NET practices and highlight where Steeltoe fits in.
-* An updated [Steeltoe Initializr](https://start.steeltoe.io/) that supports 4.0.
+* An updated [Steeltoe Initializr](https://start.steeltoe.io/) that supports Steeltoe 4.0.
 * Documentation improvements across all major areas.
-* Rebuilt testing and pipelines to support faster, more reliable releases — with fewer surprises for users
+* Improved test coverage and continuous integration pipelines to support faster, more reliable releases — with fewer surprises for users.

-We've done everything we can to ensure that future updates arrive more quickly and with greater clarity.
+* Improved standards and automated tools for maintaining high levels of code quality.

 ### What's Gone

-We've also used this release as an opportunity to simplify the project by removing several components that are no longer being maintained.
+We've also used this release as an opportunity to simplify the project by removing several components that did not see great adoption and were very complex.
 If you're looking for something that seems to have disappeared, check out the list of [dropped components](https://github.com/SteeltoeOSS/Steeltoe/issues/1244).

 These decisions weren't taken lightly — but we believe they'll help keep Steeltoe focused and easier to use.